lockedata/lockedev/.github/CONTRIBUTING.md

 - R code should be formatted with the "Reformat code" option in RStudio
 - There are no standards for base R plots
 - My preferred ggplot2 themes are `theme_minimal` where axes labels matter and `theme_void` when they do not but I'm OK with the default ggplot2 theming if you want to avoid writing longer ggplot2 code.

+New features should be accompanied by new unit tests.
+We're glad to help with that if you're new to testing!